workarea-commerce/workarea-demo/README.md

 Setup
 --------------------------------------------------------------------------------

-To get setup a demo application, you can run the follow command:
+To setup a demo application, you can run the following command:

 ```bash
 curl -s https://raw.githubusercontent.com/workarea-commerce/workarea-demo/master/bin/install | bash